back to virtualfieldwork.org

 These objective do lack specificity in terms of the level of detail for explanations and the scale of the VFE to be created.
 Educators might determine this before working with their students, or educators and students might work together to negotiate the scale of the explanations and models.
 Applying analogical reasoning to the interpretation of environments is an important skill used in field science and maybe a component of an objective.

 The "interested others" mentioned in the second objective could be community members, or other classes.
 Inexpensive video conferencing allows the interested others to be a great distance away.
-We suggest connecting classrooms the country, and can help facilitate that.
+We suggest connecting classrooms across the country, and can help facilitate that.

 The sections on The Next Generation Science Standards below also addresses objectives.